-Agricultural Extension Services of Edo ADP vs. development of infrastructural facilities.
-A comparison of Agricultural Extension Services of Edo ADP with the development of infrastructural facilities in the communities revealed that the mean score associated with respondents perception of the extent to which Edo ADP has influenced the development of infrastructural facilities in their communities was 3.0618 with a standard deviation of 1.0179 and a standard error mean of 0.06464.
+Agricultural extension services of Edo ADP have not significantly affected the development of infrastructural facilities in the communities.
+A comparison of Agricultural Extension Services of Edo ADP with the development of infrastructural facilities in the communities revealed that the mean score (using items 7-8) associated with respondents perception of the extent to which Edo ADP has influenced the development of infrastructural facilities in their communities was 3.0618 with a standard deviation of 1.0179 and a standard error mean of 0.06464.
 When this was compared with a test value of 3, it resulted in a mean difference of 0.1653.
 A t-test for equality of means revealed that the resultant mean difference was not significant at the five per cent level since the significant (2-tailed) P-value of 0.340 was not less than 0.05, the assumed level of significance.
-Consequently, at the 95% confidence level, the agricultural extension services of Edo ADP have not significantly influenced the development of infrastructural facilities in the communities (see Table 3).
+Consequently, at the 95% confidence level, the agricultural extension services of Edo ADP are perceived to have not significantly influenced the development of infrastructural facilities in the communities (see Table 4).

+Agricultural extension services of Edo ADP have not significantly influenced reduction in the level of unemployment in the communities.
 A comparison of Agricultural Extension Services with reduction in unemployment revealed that the mean score associated with respondents' perception of the extent to which Edo ADP has influenced the reduction of unemployment in their communities was 3.0504 with a standard deviation of 1.037 and a standard error mean of 0.06585.
 When this was compared with a test value of 3, it resulted in a mean difference of 0.1653.
 A t-test for equality of means revealed that the resultant mean difference was not significant at the five per cent level since the significant p value of 0.445 is not less than 0.05 the assumed level of significance.
-Consequently, at the 95% confidence level, the agricultural extension services of Edo ADP have not significantly influenced the reduction in the level of unemployment in the communities (see Table 4).
+Consequently, at the 95% confidence level, the agricultural extension services of Edo ADP perceived not to have significantly influenced the reduction in the level of unemployment in the communities (see Table 5).

-Respondents' perception vs. location.
-A comparison of respondents' perception with their location revealed that there was a significant difference between respondents' perception and location since the computed F and associated significant probabilities were 7.451 and 0.015 (p < 0.05) respectively, thus indicating that at 99% confidence level, the effect of ADP is different across the locations (see Table 5).
-A post hoc test revealed that the impact of ADP in Egor local government was not significantly different from Ikpoba-Okha but significantly different from Oredo (see Table 5 and Table 5.1).
+Respondents' perception does not vary with location.
+A comparison of respondents' perception with their location revealed that there was a significant difference between respondents' perception and location since the computed F and associated significant probabilities were 7.451 and 0.015 (p < 0.05) respectively, thus indicating that at 99% confidence level, the effect of

+ADP is different across the locations (see Table 7).
+A post hoc test revealed that the impact of ADP in Egor local government was perceived not be significantly different from Ikpoba-Okha but significantly different from Oredo (see Table 9 and Table 9.1).